USEPA/CMAQ/CCTM/docs/Release_Notes/README.md

 -----
 # Release Testing

-The CMAQv5.2 release package was tested with the Portland Group 15.7, Intel 16.0, and GNU Fortran 4.8.1 compilers.
+The CMAQv5.2 release package was tested with the Portland Group 15.7, Intel 15.0, and GNU Fortran 4.8.1 compilers.
 In addition to different serial and parallel configurations, the release was tested under different science configurations.
-See the details of the [CMAQv5.2 Release Test Results](https://www.airqualitymodeling.org/index.php/CMAQ_version_5.2beta_(February_2017_release)_Technical_Documentation).
+See the details of the [CMAQv5.2Beta Test Results (Feb 2017)](https://www.airqualitymodeling.org/index.php/CMAQ_version_5.2beta_(February_2017_release)_Technical_Documentation) and the final [CMAQv5.2 Release Results (June 2017)](https://www.airqualitymodeling.org/index.php/CMAQ_version_5.2_(June_2017_release)_Technical_Documentation#Release_Testing).